Sobolev regularity theory for the non-local elliptic and parabolic equations on $C^{1,1}$ open sets

 proved for non-local elliptic equations with singular kernels or general operators.
 Also, see \cite{caffarelli2009regularity,kim2021generalized,ros2016boundary} for related works on non-linear elliptic equations.
 Now, we discuss the results on parabolic equation \eqref{parabolic eqn}.
 In \cite{fernandez2017regularity}, it was proved that if $u_0\in L_2(D)$ and $ f\in L_{\infty}((0,T)\times D)$, then

 for any $\varepsilon>0$ and $t_0\in(0,T)$.
 Note that this result is local with respect to the time variable.
 For a global estimate, we refer to \cite {zhang2018dirichlet}, which in particular proved

 for any $\theta\in(0,\alpha/2)$ and $\gamma\in(0,1)$.
 This estimate does not give H\"older regularity with respect to the time variable.
-Note that compared to \eqref{pa111} and \eqref{pa3}, our result \eqref{pa11} gives global H\"older regularity with respect to both time and spacial variables.
+As compared to \eqref{pa111} and \eqref{pa3}, our results give global H\"older regularity with respect to both time and spacial variables.